BBN-E/tac-kbp-eal/README.md

 Parameters:
 * `storesToPool`: a file listing paths to stores to pool, one per line
 * `pooledStore`: the location to write the pooled store to
 * `addMode`: either `CREATE` to create a new store for output (overwriting anything currently there) or `ADD` to append to an existing store.

 ### `importSystemOutputToAnnotationStore`
 Turns a system output store into an annotation store ready for LDC's annotators.

 Parameters:
-* `systemOutput`: system output to import
+* `argumentOutput`: system output to import
 * `annotationStore`: location to create annotation store.
 The program will refused to create a new annotation store over an existing, non-empty one.

 ### `KBP2015Scorer`